PayPal

 note

-The examples here require version 3.90.0 or higher of the Braintree JavaScript SDK.
+The examples in this guide require version 3.90.0 or higher of the Braintree JavaScript SDK.

-If you are using the Braintree JavaScript SDK with the deprecated PayPal checkout.js library, review this migration guide to upgrade your integration.
+If you use the Braintree JavaScript SDK with the deprecated PayPal checkout.js library, review this migration guide to upgrade your integration.

 Before you can add a PayPal button, make sure you have a few prerequisites out of the way: